stevenbuehler/stevenbuehler.github.io/pm.md

 Notes
 ====

 This document gets updated rather frequently.
-It was last updated on December 9, 2020 with a new section about my politics.
+It was last updated on December 14, 2020.

 I say this often&mdash;my life is an open book.
 If there's something not in here you're dying to know or are curious about just ask.
 The answer may end up in this "manual."